You are currently viewing Raw Diet for Puppies: The Ultimate Beginner’s Guide (Vet-Approved Meal Plans)

 Small Breed10 weeks10 poundsImproved coat and skin condition

-Following a raw feeding guide means you must think about the risks of raw diet.
+Following a raw feeding guide means you must think about the risks of a raw diet.
 It’s important to keep your food area clean and safe.
 This helps avoid any problems with raw food.

-Having the right tools helps keep things safe and clean21.
+Having the right tools helps keep things safe and clean.
 A kitchen scale, freezers, and gloves that protect your hands are must-haves.
 By following these steps, you can keep your puppy’s raw diet safe and healthy.

 Food TypeRefrigeration Time